 While Lisbon has its share of impressive places of historical interest – it is the light, the colours, and natural beauty that captures most hearts.
 The hills account for the many great vistas – especially from Miradouros (vantage points) with outdoor cafés inviting you to have a drink and linger – as the locals do.
 Not sure if it’s the pinks and greens, or the red roof tiles, or the fresh sea air, but there’s an impression of the Mediterranean – the feeling of a southern city.
 Writer Paul Buck best describes Lisbon: “No-one has quite summed it up – and because of that, you can make it your very own.”
 I’m sure you will.

-Our three-day Lisbon stay includes exploring on foot – popping in and out of the exciting shops and cafés of Principe Real, getting lost in the mysterious alleyways of the Alfama (Moorish), and wandering down to the inviting blue waters of the Tagus river – always stopping long enough to breath in the city, and fall in love with its tranquil pace.
+Our three-day Lisbon stay includes exploring on foot – popping in and out of the exciting shops and cafés of Principe Real and Chiado, getting lost in the mysterious alleyways of the Alfama (Moorish), and wandering down to the inviting blue waters of the Tagus river – always stopping long enough to breath in the city, and fall in love with its tranquil pace.